Jedforest Instrumental Band

 Mark Wands

-Mark started playing at 12 yrs old with the St Boswells Concert Band being taught by the late Alex Robertson.
+Mark started playing at 12 years old with the St Boswells Concert Band, being taught by the late Alex Robertson.

-Aged 18 he joined the Lothian and Borders Police which stopped him from playing.
-A conversation with JIb player Joh n Mabon sees Mark back with a cornet and enjoying life with JIB.
+Aged 18, he joined the Lothian and Borders Police, which stopped him from playing.
+A conversation with JIB player whilst policing an event we were at, sees Mark back with a cornet and enjoying life with JIB.

 Horns